Clutha Community Hub

 Feasibility Study completed

-The feasibility study can be downloaded from the Clutha Community Hub Trust web page or read here.
+The feasibility study by OCTA can be downloaded from the Clutha Community Hub Trust web page or read here.
 It concluded that a new option - a New Build of a two storey complex on the existing site that meet functional needs - was the most appropriate solution.

 Comprehensive business case completed